Erzinrost/Yandex-Wordstat/README.md

 - **Dynamic Region Selection**: The application supports dynamic region selection for Moscow and Saint Petersburg, including their respective surrounding regions.
 - **Real-Time Logging**: A custom logger displays the last 10 log messages in a scrollable window, providing real-time feedback on the script's progress.
 - **Downloadable Results**: The fetched keyword data is compiled into a CSV file, which users can download directly from the app.
 - **Cloud Deployment Ready**: The application is designed to work both locally and on cloud platforms like Streamlit Cloud, with options to handle different environments.
+Nonetheless, due to technical constrains cloud deployment is prone to bugs and unpredicted behaviour, therefore local usage is recommended.

 ## How It Works